nasa-gibs/worldview/config/default/common/config/metadata/stories/flood-product/step005.md

-The 3-Day window Flood product on the left "A" side shows the floodwaters in red, swipe the center bar back and forth to compare the red floodwater pixels with the false-color image on the right "B" side.
+The 3-Day window Flood product on the left "A" side shows the floodwaters in red, and normal water in cyan.
+Swipe the center bar back and forth to compare the flood detections to the false-color image on the right "B" side.
+Zoom in to investigate further.